KaranRay444/bootstrapx/README.md

 | Mobile 📲  | ✅ Full      |

 📄 License
-This project is built strictly for learning and portfolio use.
+This project is built strictly for learning use.
 All trademarks and designs belong to Story Protocol.